Things to Do On New Year’s Eve Around Tacoma and the South Puget Sound with Kids

 Daytime Library Celebrations

 Noon Year’s Eve Party at the Hands-On Children’s Museum in Olympia Regular admission applies, pre-registration not required.
+From their site:

-- Make a Harry Potter wand
+- Harness your magical powers with a Harry Potter inspired wand

 New Year’s Day